vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 energy nor the possessor of energy.
 143. According to this system, the universe is of a threefold nature,

 non-transcendent (apara), transcendent-non-transcendent (parā para), and transcendent (para).
 In other words, reality is primarily conceived as possessing an objective side (nara), energy (śakti), and a possessor of the energy (śaktimān).
 However, Abhi navagupta points out that the thing in itself' (svarūpa) is the sphere of objectivity, the śākta is the sphere of perception, and the possessor of power is the perceiver or knowing subject.
-Therefore, all seven knowing subjects are Siva, who possesses different ener gies, that is, different powers in the different spheres in which they operate.
+Therefore, all seven knowing subjects are śiva, who possesses different ener gies, that is, different powers in the different spheres in which they operate.
 The thing in itself is common to all of them, which pro vides a degree of objectivity.

 NOTES 245